 University of Michigan Physics Department has an REU program based at CERN in Geneva , Switzerland.
 The program places physics and engineering undergraduates into active CERN research groups.
 More information is available at www.um-cern-reu.org .
 The program is open to U.S. Citizens and permanent residents.
 Applications will be accepted until all positions are filled.

 Michigan State University, Department of Physics and Astronomy, is seeking interested students to participate in the REU Program during the summer.
 Experimental and theoretical projects are available in nuclear physics, accelerator physics, particle physics, theoretical physics, astrophysics, biophysics, condensed matter physics, nanoscience, low temperature physics, computational physics, psychoacoustics, and physics education.
-More information and an application can be found at www.pa.msu.edu/reu/ .
-The REU program is only available to U.S. citizens.
+More information and an application can be found at https://www.pa.msu.edu/academics/reu-program/.
 The application deadline is the last week of March.

-University of Minnesota Materials Research Science and Engineering Center (UMN MRSEC), as part of its education and outreach effort, sponsors the following programs: Research Experiences for Undergraduates (REU) program which includes a Native American Undergraduate Research Program and a Faculty/Student Research Team Fellowship Program.
-Undergraduate student participants supported with NSF funds in either Supplements or Sites must be citizens or permanent residents of the United States or its possessions.
-More can be found at: http://www.mrsec.umn.edu/EHR/REUdescription.php
+University of Minnesota Materials Research Science and Engineering Center (UMN MRSEC), as part of its education and outreach effort, sponsors the following programs: Research Experiences for Undergraduates (REU) program which includes a Native American Undergraduate Research Program and a Faculty/Student Research Team Fellowship Program..
+More can be found at: http://www.mrsec.umn.edu/ehr/REU/

 Montana State University Department of Physics will offer Solar Physics/Astronomy & Space Physics REU positions during the summer.
-Most projects in this program involve analysis of data from solar space missions which are suitable for most students at the sophomore or junior level.
-Participants must be full-time undergraduates, typically finishing their sophomore or junior years.
-Applications from underrepresented groups are particularly welcomed.
-There are no restrictions with regard to citizenship.
-Foreign participants are supported from non-NSF sources.
+Most projects in this program involve analysis of data from solar space missions which are suitable for most math, physics, and astronomy students at the sophomore or junior level.
+Additionally, a few projects are available in the solar stellar connection, dynamo theory, solar magnetohydrodynamics, and space hardware.
 More information can be found at http://solar.physics.montana.edu/reu .

 North Dakota State University, Department of Coatings and Polymeric Materials, Summer REU.
 For chemistry, materials science, chemical engineering majors and related fields for students who have completed their junior year.
 The department offers projects in the following research areas: Coatings and Corrosion Protection; Weathering Durability of Coatings; Film Formation Processes; Synthesis of High Performance Polymers.
 The deadline for application is April 1.
 For more information visit http://www.ndsu.edu/cpm/summer_undergraduate_research_experience/ .